 - The clinical agencies that host the WITC ADN students for clinical courses have significantly increased their demands for background check scrutiny over the past several years.
 We want to ensure students understand prior to the start of the program that if there are no clinical agencies that will accept the student based on the background check, the student must be excused from the ADN program, regardless of the student's academic standing.
 This is explained further in the background check disclosure.

-- All ADN students are required to complete a Wisconsin Caregiver Background Check and a National Criminal Background Check through CastleBranch (Ashland, New Richmond, Rice Lake, Superior).
+- All ADN students are required to complete a Wisconsin Caregiver Background Check and a National Criminal Background Check through CastleBranch (Ashland, New Richmond, Rice Lake).
 In addition, if you are a New Richmond or Superior student, you are also required to complete a Minnesota Caregiver Background Check (see below).
 The steps and document to complete these background checks will be covered in depth during program orientation.

 - MN Department of Human Services (DHS) Background Studies